-1. Principles and methods of food processing and preservation.
-Benefits of food processing.

-2. Important value added products from fruits, vegetables, cereals, pulses and oil seeds.
-Preparation of jam, jelly, ketchup, morabba, pickles, marmalade.

-3. Packaging, quality standards and their marketing including export.

-4. Flowers and their harvesting: important processed flower products, packaging, storage and their marketing.

-5. Concept of safe food and important food regulations.
+- 1. Principles and methods of food processing and preservation.
+Benefits of food processing. - 2.
+Important value added products from fruits, vegetables, cereals, pulses and oil seeds.
+Preparation of jam, jelly, ketchup, morabba, pickles, marmalade. - 3.
+Packaging, quality standards and their marketing including export. - 4.
+Flowers and their harvesting: important processed flower products, packaging, storage and their marketing. - 5.
+Concept of safe food and important food regulations.

-SECTION-III
+SECTION-III: SUBSIDIARY ENTERPRISES OF AGRICULTURE

+Unit V: Subsidiary Enterprises in Agriculture
-1. Important subsidiary enterprises based on Agriculture including Horticulture and their importance in the socioeconomic status of an individual.

-2. Mushroom, their nutritional status and methods of production

-3. Beekeeping and its important usage and importance of Honey, Wax and Royal jelly.

-4. Landscaping, development and maintenance of lawns and avenue gardens.

-5. Preparation of Bio-pesticides (plant based),Organic manures (composts) and Vermi composting.

-6. Setting up nurseries and marketing of plant sapling and important Govt.
+- 1. Important subsidiary enterprises based on Agriculture including Horticulture and theirimportance in the socio-economic status of an individual. - 2.
+Mushroom, their nutritional status and methods of production. - 3.
+Beekeeping and its important usage and importance of Honey, Wax and Royal jelly. - 4.
+Landscaping, development and maintenance of lawns and avenue gardens. - 5.
+Preparation of Bio-pesticides (plant based), Organic manures (composts) and Vermi-composting. - 6.
+Setting up nurseries and marketing of plant sapling and important Govt.
 Schemes for the support of these enterprises.

-5. TEACHING ACTIVITIES
+TEACHING ACTIVITIES